JMB-Scripts/SAXS-EOM-FULL-ATOM/README.md

 Convert EOM output to a full atom PDB files

 ## Features
-Create from EOM 3.0 cif files a full atom pdb files :
+EOMv3.0 genrates cif that you can convert to full atom pdb files :

 1 - Converts CIF files to PDB format using Open Babel.
-2 - Creates peptide bonds and linking C-alpha dummy atoms using PD2.
+2 - Creates peptide bonds and links C-alpha dummy atoms using PD2.
 3 - Optimises side-chain conformations using Scwrl4.

 ## Requirements